Towards the end of 2014, I was really sad and maybe even depressed, although I’m hesitant to use the word. Nothing was going right.

 I used it to develop a seamless workflow to rank sites.
 For the most part, it was working.
 I spent months finding the right writer, developing standard operating procedures (SOP), and based my whole pricing structure of my “one man” agency on this model.

 Then it crashed.
 My site’s ranking tanked.
 My clients’ ranks tanked.
 I had to explain to them that their domains were useless and it was all my fault.
 It was hard and it took me a while to tell them, because I wanted to have a solution in place.
-I figured out a solution and thankfully they stayed with me until I moved to another agency.
+I figured out a solution and thankfully they stayed with me until I moved to an established agency.

 So while my service business stalled, I was thankful that I had built and bought Amazon niche sites to help diversify my income.
 Even though my niche sites were still hit with the same penalty, they are still making money albeit just a fraction of their total potential.

 My First Full Year as an Active Amazon Associate

 With my two niche sites that I decided to stop working on, I was still able to get a decent paycheck from them.
 After seeing the same amount come in every month, I got used to seeing it and maybe I took them for granted.

 But I took a second look at it, and I’m proud of how much they made.
 I can’t even remember the last time I worked on them and since they’ve been running on their own for a long time, I’m going to use the word that so many people hate — passive income.